 The building also played an important role as the cultural and entertainment hub of the Duluth region.
 Some of the most famous Americans appeared at the Armory – Harry Truman, Louis Armstrong, Johnny Cash, Bob Hope, and Liberace, to name a few.

 Perhaps the biggest event in the building’s history came in January 1959 as Buddy Holly and Friends brought their Winter Dance Party to the Armory.
-Holly died just three days later in the infamous plane crash that has come to be known as “the day the music died.”
+Holly died just two days later in the infamous plane crash that has come to be known as “the day the music died.”
 This was a formative event for Duluth native Robert Zimmerman, who the world knows as America’s greatest songwriter – Bob Dylan.
 Dylan spoke of the significance of seeing Holly at the Armory while accepting the 1998 Grammy Award.